VVill-ga/topotoucher/README.md

 represents the radius from the currently selected vertex, and the y value represents the value to be added/subtracted from that vertex.

+### Lighting

+TopoToucher uses a small ambient light, and an orbiting sun lamp to show variation in topography.
+No user input is required to utlize these lights, and the sun orbits automatically.
+\
+\
+There is the option of enabling Depth Cue, using the right click context menu.
+Turning on Depth Cue enables some OpenGL Fog (whose parameters are defined as constants at the start of the file) which darkens the scene a bit, but will make your angles a bit more prominent.

 ## Code